Österreichische Infanterie, 1909–1915

-Austrian Infantry wearing the pike-grey 1909 pattern field uniform und the special trousers with cloth anklets.
+Austrian Infantry wearing the hechtgrau 1909 pattern field uniform und the special trousers with cloth anklets.
 The Figuren are mounted on section-sized bases Kompatibel mit Crossfire wargame rules.
 There are enough troops in this box to raise an Austrian infantry company for Crossfire.
 The soldiers may be converted to early assault infantry by replacing the Käppi with a German type M.1916 steel helmet.
 Later in the war, the trousers would be worn with puttees.

 48 Figuren in 8 Posen – 23 mm entsprechen 166 cm Körpergröße

 - Österreichischer General (4)